-All staff will read at least part 1 (and staff working closely with children will have also read Annex A) of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, (KCSiE) and review this guidance at least annually.
+All staff will read at least Part 1 of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, (KCSiE) and review this guidance at least annually.
+Staff who do not work directly with children can read either Part 1 or Annex A.